Powder Brow: Before And Aftercare, Healing Process And Facts

 Powder Brow Aftercare

-Clean your hands and wash your brows every morning and night for 7 to 10 days.
+The rules of powder brows aftercare are very strict and most important to get successful results from your treatment.
+Must clean your hands and wash your face and brows every morning and night for 7 to 10 days.
 This will help remove any bacteria that may grow in the area.
 After cleansing the brows, the dots dry with a clean towel.
 Apply ointment to your brows in the morning and night with a clean hand.
-Must read the following to know in detail about powder brows aftercare.

 Rules of Powder Brows Aftercare

-3. Don’t have any lumps or scabs on the eyebrow around
+3. Don’t have any lumps or scabs on the eyebrow area around.

-5. Save your brows from dirt, dust, and other elements
+5. Save your brows from sun exposure, dirt, dust, and other elements .

 How Long Do Powder Brows Last?